Top CNN exec resigns as WarnerMedia chief accuses her and former network boss Zucker of standards violations – KION546

 “We have the highest standards of journalistic integrity at CNN, and those rules must apply to everyone equally,” Kilar added.
 “Given the information provided to me in the investigation, I strongly believe we have taken the right actions and the right decisions have been made.”

+“WarnerMedia’s statement tonight is an attempt to retaliate against me and change the media narrative in the wake of their disastrous handling of the last two weeks,” she said.
+“It is deeply disappointing that after spending the past nine years defending and upholding CNN’s highest standards of journalistic integrity, I would be treated this way as I leave.
+But I do so with my head held high, knowing that I gave my heart and soul to working with the finest journalists in the world.”

-A representative for Zucker and Gollust did not immediately comment.
+A representative for Zucker did not immediately comment.
 Cuomo declined to comment.

 WarnerMedia is girding for a potential lawsuit by Cuomo, who was fired from his 9 p.m. time slot in December amid multiple controversies.